 4) A stone’s throw from the capital

 With a fantastic high speed trainline to London, Kent is the ultimate weekend hideaway.
-Arrive in towns such as Tunbridge Wells, Canterbury, Folkestone and Maidstone in under an hour from London.
+Visit Kent and arrive in towns such as Tunbridge Wells, Canterbury, Folkestone and Maidstone in under an hour from London.

 5) Festivals and events